ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 *  The identifier evaluated by DKIM and the DKIM result, if any
 *  For both DKIM and SPF, an indication of whether the identifier was in alignment
-*  A separate report should be generated for each Policy Domain encountered during the reporting period.
-See below for further explanation in "Handling Domains in Reports".
 *  Sending and receiving domains
-*  The policy requested by the Domain Owner and the policy actually applied (if different)
 *  The number of successful authentications
 *  The counts of messages based on all messages received, even if their delivery is ultimately blocked by other filtering agents.